zeeshanali/Online-Help/docs/Glossary_13_0.md

 [**Online Help Table of Contents**](IML_Help_TOC.md)

-**chroma-agent.** An executable provided with the Intel® Manager for Lustre* software that can be installed as a service on Lustre* servers to enable monitoring of Lustre* file systems not created by the Intel® Manager for Lustre* software.
+**chroma-agent.** An executable provided with the Integrated Manager for Lustre* software that can be installed as a service on Lustre* servers to enable monitoring of Lustre* file systems not created by the Integrated Manager for Lustre* software.

 **Lustre* clients.** Lustre* clients are computational, visualization, or desktop nodes that are running Lustre* client software, allowing them to mount the Lustre* file system.